B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/MatchSchemas.rst

     Process: From which type of comparision is this match from.

 For the hashes comparisions the BSR value will always be set to 1.0 as this will be considered the same locus.

+This file can be used as the input of the `SchemaAnnotation` module with the `match_schemas` option.

 Examples
 --------